+'''

-singularity run --cleanenv /extra/dkp/singularity-images/fmriprep.sif --version
+singularity run --cleanenv /contrib/singularity/shared/neuroimaging/fmriprep.sif -- \leftrightarrow version

+'''

 A usable Singularity job script is available here: runfmriprep.sh.
 This should be easy to modify for your own purposes.

 • fMRIPrep needs to know where your freesurfer license is.
 Ensure the singularity command points to your license and that it is outside of your BIDS directory: